Accept and close

 Key resources to inform your vote

-The new Parliament elected on 8 June 2017 could vote on laws affecting religious liberty, freedom of speech, transsexual rights, abortion, designer babies, assisted suicide, teaching on marriage and relationships in schools, divorce liberalisation, drugs legalisation and prostitution.
+A new Parliament could vote on laws liberalising divorce, abortion and drugs; laws affecting religious liberty, freedom of speech, transgender rights and teaching on marriage, sex and relationships in schools.
 These are all issues of concern to Christians.

-The Christian Institute is a registered charity and we cannot tell you how to vote.
-But we can provide some useful information to inform your vote.
+The Christian Institute is a registered charity and we do not tell you how to vote.
+But we can provide some useful information to inform that vote.

 It is unlikely that you will find a party or a candidate you believe has all the right views.
 For many Christians there is a genuine dilemma over choosing a party or a particular candidate.
 Weigh the evidence and exercise your Christian conscience.